startup-systems/static/README.md

 * The script takes two arguments:
     1. The input directory
     1. The output directory
 * Given an input directory of plain text files, your script should convert each one to an HTML page the output directory.
-It should work with any number of input files, with any arbitrary names.
+It should work with any number of input files, in any directory, with any arbitrary names.
 * The first line of each text file is the title, then there's an empty line, then the rest is the body.
 * The generated pages should use the provided [template HTML file](template.html), replacing the `{{title}}` and `{{body}}`.
 * If the output directory doesn't exist, create it and any missing parent directories (a.k.a. "recursively").